 However, the Great Pyredane isn’t aware of their own strength, so be sure to train and socialize them properly before bringing them around small children.

-14. Great Weilernees – The Rottweiler and Great Pyrenees mix
+14. Rottweiler & Great Pyrenees mix (AKA Great Weilernees)

 The Rottweiler and Great Pyrennes create a brilliant family pet.
 Great Weilernees can weigh around 90 pounds, which is small for a breed on this list.